International Admissions Process

 The following is a step-by-step process for admission to the college for students wanting to come to the U.S. from their home country and needing an I-20 (Certificate of Eligibility) form.

-- Complete and submit an admissions application with local (Frederick County, Maryland) sponsor’s address and student’s address from their home country.
+- Submit a completed paper admissions application with local (Maryland) sponsor’s address and student’s address from their home country.
+(Download from website – www.frederick.edu)

-- Submit I-134 Affidavit of Support - a statement of financial resources including the amount and source of support for the prospective student (see attached forms).
+- Submit the I-134 Affidavit of Support - a statement of financial resources including the amount and source of support for the prospective student (see attached forms).
 The College is unable to provide scholarship assistance to international student applicants.
-The approximate cost of tuition, fees, books, and living expenses per year is $23,000.
+The estimated minimum cost of tuition, fees, books, health and living expenses per year is $25,000.
 Students attending the college on the F Visa will be classified as out-of-state residents for tuition purposes while at FCC.

-- Take the Test of English as a Foreign Language (TOEFL) and have the scores submitted directly to the Records and Registration Center.
-Minimum acceptable score is 500 on the paper-based test, 173 on the computer-based test or 61 on the internet-based test.
+- Submit the Test of English as a Foreign Language (TOEFL) scores directly to the Admissions Office.
+Minimum acceptable score is 61 on the internet-based test, 173 on the computer-based test or 500 on the paper-based test.

-All materials must be received by June 1 for fall admission and October 15 for spring admission.
+- Submit all application materials and required documents by June 1 for the subsequent fall semester and October 15 for the subsequent spring semester.